Once upon a time, nothing came of it.

-We are living in an era where the majority of common people and/or (depending on the situation) the minority of elites holding the majority of the world’s wealth can and do willingly dictate to the rest of us how we should be living.
-As a woman in her 30s, I’m not a part of a significantly marginalized minority.
-Nevertheless, my choices are such that do not reflect those of the people in power today.
+We are living in an era the minority of elites are holding the majority of the world’s wealth.
+The can and willingly do dictate to the rest of us how we should be living.
+As a white woman in my 30s, I’m not a part of a significantly marginalized minority.
+Nevertheless, my choices are such that do not correspond to the will of the people in power today.

 My choice is to live in a world where: